monikase/AI_Ethics/Fairness_Implementation_Playbook/1_Fair_AI_Scrum_Toolkit.md

 Fairness demonstrations address this by using concrete examples, visuals, and scenarios to make fairness more understandable, including:

+1. **Fairness Dashboards**
-1. **Fairness Dashboards**: Interactive visualizations showing performance across demographic groups
+   Interactive visualizations showing performance across demographic groups
+2. **Counterfactual Demonstrations**
-2. **Counterfactual Demonstrations**: Showing how the system responds to identical inputs that differ only in protected attributes
+   Showing how the system responds to identical inputs that differ only in protected attributes
-3. **Real-World Impact Scenarios**: Illustrating how bias patterns would affect actual users
+3. **Real-World Impact Scenarios**
+   Illustrating how bias patterns would affect actual users
+4. **Before/After Comparisons**
-4. **Before/After Comparisons**: Demonstrating fairness improvements through intervention
+   Demonstrating fairness improvements through intervention

 ---